usbman01/WCH-8-Bit-x51-controllers/doc/ChangeBootloader.md

 The v1.1 bootloader has support for IAP.
 IAP is able to start a previous flashed program from loader mode at any address.
 That user prog will be executed with bBOOT_LOAD = 1 and with fSys=12MHz instead the normal 6MHz.
 Just write a software which can flash a loader image to 0x3800..
 0x3FEF.
 When done and verify succeeds just clear the IAP Marker to release IAP.

 Warning: If you do something wrong the chip gets bricked.
-Its a good idea to have second loader in flash at 0x3000 which can be called in main.
+Its a good idea to have second loader in flash at 0x3000 which can be called in main as a emergency.
 Maybe additional checks and some crc is also usefull.
 Allways use 5V Vcc when flashing.

 IAP cmd: